I. Course Prefix/Number: GEG 130

 IV.
 Learning Objectives

-A. understand the economic interdependence of all peoples and all regions.
+- Explain the economic interdependence of all peoples and regions

-B. understand how changes in energy production and other technological advances are changing the living conditions and world relations of people.
+- Describe how changes in energy production and other technological advances are changing the living conditions and world relations of people

-C. be able to apply economic measuring tools to any country throughout the world and be able to determine its relative level of economic development.
+- Apply economic measuring tools to any country throughout the world and analyze its relative level of economic development

-D. acquire a basic understanding of the primary, secondary, and tertiary economic activities surrounding them.
+- Describe the basics of the concepts of primary, secondary, and tertiary economic activities

-E. be able to identify and comprehend the changes that are occurring in man's economic activities throughout the world.
+- Identify and describe the changes that are occurring in man's economic activities throughout the world

 V. Academic Integrity and Student Conduct